 - September 24, 1910, boat and barge were blown against a bank at Tyrrell Bend in the Thirty Mile; "in trying to get a line ashore the Second Mate, Ernest Blythe, was drowned."
+Read an article about the drowning here.
 The wheel hit the bank a couple of times, disabling the boat; drifting past Hootalinqua at about 1:30 AM, Captain McMasters aroused the operator by blowing the whistle, and with a gas launch they were able to get Selkirk tied up about 5 miles further down.
 The cost of repairs was $238.03 (COR722).

 - 1917, due to liquor prohibition laws, the bars were removed and the space converted to staterooms on the Casca, Dawson, Selkirk and White Horse.
 The same boats also had false ceilings installed in the rooms on the Texas deck to make them cooler in the summer (COR722).

 - On October 25, 1918, 87 employees of the White Pass & Yukon Route died in the sinking of the Princess Sophia, including 10 crew members of the Selkirk: H. Davies, purser; J. Hatcher, waiter; A.W.
 Kendall, deckhand; R. Matheson, waiter; Tony Mabin, cook; R. McTavish, fireman; H. Strain, deckhand; George Tribe, steward; E.G. Wheeldon, deckhand; A.W.
 Walker, cook.